Prosumma/Guise/README.md

 The best place to do this in the `AppDelegate` before the rest of the application has been loaded.

 Next, we tell Guise how to marry the properties of `MyViewController` to the registered dependencies.
-Swift`s type system is a big help here, because keypaths are type-safe.
+Swift's type system is a big help here, because keypaths are type-safe.

 ```swift
 Guise.into(injectable: MyViewController.self).inject(\.api).inject(\.database).register()